julianchurchill/JSGoClient/README.md

 ----

 - Use [Gulp](http://gulpjs.com/) as a top-level build system
+    - tasks:
-    - tasks: 'build':'cd goclient ; phonegap build android', 'install':'cd goclient ; phonegap install android'
+        - 'build':'cd goclient ; phonegap build android'
+        - 'install':'cd goclient ; phonegap install android'
+        - 'lint':'run jshint on js files'
+        - 'test':'run jasmine tests'
 - Make a basic phonegap app, include ngMobile module from angular-mobile.js to remove click delays.
 - Add an empty 19x19 board which can be clicked to add stones until full
 - Click an occupied point removes the stone